Account Admin Roles and Permissions

 Account Admin in Canvas

 There are two types of users in Canvas: Account-level users and Course-level users.
-Account-level users (referred as Account Admins) have different permissions to view and/or make changes inside of Canvas Sub-Accounts.
-The main difference is that an Account Admin does not have to be enrolled in every Canvas course site while still retaining access to the courses within the Canvas account.
+Account-level users (referred as Account Admins) have permissions to view and/or make changes inside of Canvas Sub-Accounts.
+The main difference is that an Account Admin does not have to be enrolled to a course site to gain access.

 An Account Admin role is typically held by departmental IT staff who provide Canvas consulting and support for instructors and students.
 Other candidates for the Account Admin roles may include program chairs or administrators who need access to multiple courses within their department for accreditation or other administrative purposes.